AikateriniT/H5-Uryyb-Greb/README.md

 I will demonstrate you the use of KeePassXC because this is the one that I am using and I am familiar with.

 The reason I prefer it, is because it has a clean and understandable interface and it is easy to use.
+It is an application that supports all operating systems (windows, macOS, Linux) and it does not have a mobile app.
 ________________________________________________________________________________________________

 Let's start from the beginning though, with the first steps of installation and creating a new user.